Nageshn10/PowerBI_Shipments_Analysis/README.md

 Performance by Region, Product, and Salesperson
 📈 Profit Analysis

-Shows profit trends, year-over-year comparisons, and variance analysis.
+This view highlights:

+Profit trends over time
+Year-over-Year comparisons
+Variance analysis
 🗂 Dataset (Sample)

-The dataset is in one Excel workbook (datasets/sample_shipments.xlsx) with multiple sheets representing a star schema model:
+The dataset is in one Excel workbook: datasets/sample_shipments.xlsx

-Sheet Name	Description
+Sheets (tabs) in the workbook:

+Shipments → transactional fact table
-Shipments	Fact table with shipment transactions Products	Product details (Category, Cost per box) Sales_Person	Sales team information
+Products → product details (Category, Cost per Box) Sales_Person → sales team info
-Locations	Region and country information
+Locations → region and country info
-Calendar	Date table for time intelligence
+Calendar → date table for time intelligence

-Even though it’s a sample dataset, all relationships and DAX measures work exactly like in a real project.
+⚠️ Note: This is a sample dataset, but all relationships and DAX measures are fully functional.

 🔗 Relationships
 Shipments[PID] → Products[PID]